Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Experiments

 \subsection{Parameter conditioning.}

 We use the same spatial resolutions and boundary conditions as described in Section~\ref{sec:app_NS}.
 The inputs to the Navier-Stokes parameter conditioning experiments are respective fields at the previous timestep.
 Exemplary rollout trajectories predicted by a single surrogate model for different buoyancy force values are displayed in Figures~\ref{fig:app_conditioning_1},\ref{fig:app_conditioning_2},\ref{fig:app_conditioning_3}.
 We outline further details on the results in Table~\ref{tab:app_cond_results}.
-Additionally, we ablate different parameter conditioning choices in Figure~\ref{fig:app_condn_adagn}, namely ``Addition'' and ``AdaGN''.
+Additionally, we ablate different parameter conditioning choices in Figure~\ref{fig:app_condn_adagn}, namely ``Addition'' versus ``AdaGN'' for U-Net blocks, and ``Addition'' vs ``Spatial-Spectral'' for Fourier blocks.
+The default choice is ``Addition''.